MariaKHW20/Retail-Demographics-Portfolio/README.md

 ![Customers Category Spend Breakdown](images/customers_category_spend_breakdown_vis.png.png)

 The intended result was to analyse customer spend distribution across gender, product category and age group by aggregating total spend per customer.
 The box-and-whisker plot highlights the difference in spend range, median values, and high-value outliers.
-Overall, this supports in identifying which segments show the widest variation in spending and where high-value customers are concentrated.

-- Beauty shows the widest spend range for female customers, with multiple outliers approaching £2,000.
-- Electronics tends to have a tighter distribution for male customers, suggesting more consistent spend.
-- This indicates that Beauty has more variability and high-value purchases among female customers, while Electronics is more uniform.

-- When filtered by Age Group, the plot shows:
-- 41–60 and 60+ age groups contain more frequent high spenders, especially in Clothing and Beauty.
-- Younger groups (Under 25) show lower median spend and fewer outliers.
-- This suggests older customers may have higher disposable income or stronger brand loyalty in certain categories.

-- - Females show a wider spread in categories like Beauty and Clothing, with more high-value outliers.
-- Males tend to have a narrower distribution, especially in Electronics, with fewer extreme spenders.
-- Median spend is similar across genders in some categories, but the range and outlier frequency differ significantly.
+Overall, this helps to identify which segments show the widest variation in spending and where high-value customers are concentrated.
+The Beauty segment is shown to have the widest spend range for female customers, yet the Electronics segment includes females with an exceptionally high spend - with the upper whisker reaching £2,000.
+This indicates fewer but more extreme high-value purchases in the category.
+Among male customers, the Electronics segment shows the widest spend range.
+It includes more high spenders, and suggests opportunities for targeted premium product marketing.
+The Clothing segment amongst men suggests there is diverse spending behaviour with some customers making high-value purchases, whereas others are spending more conservatively.
+When filtering by Age group, the 41-60 and 60+ age groups contain more frequent high-value purchases, particularly in the Beauty and Clothing segments.
+Male customers that fall within these age groups have a higher median spend at £600, than female customers at £125, indicating a presence of higher spenders within the older age groups.
+For older women there is a moderate median spend but strong outlier presence in the Beauty segment, suggesting the opportunity for targeting upselling strategies to this customer type.